 According to the ad, Winston Churchill stuttered.
 Yet he became the voice that inspired his British countrymen during dark days of war.
 It is remarkable that he overcame stuttering to deliver some of the most influential speeches in 20th century world history.

-Whether or not your personal challenge is stuttering, each of us had, have, or will have obstacles to overcome.
+Whether or not your personal challenge is stuttering, each of us had, has, or will have obstacles to overcome.
 I find hope when someone clearly accomplishes success and sometimes even greatness despite the struggle.

 Let’s be on the lookout for hope.
 It may be nearer than we think and often where we least expect it.